mcfox/ai_screen_analyzer/README.md

 ## Roadmap

 - Support for other AI models (Claude, Gemini, etc.)
-- Cache of previous analyses
+- Cache of recent analyses
-- Analysis history
-- Export results
-- Integration with design tools
-- Support for multi-screen analysis